 The Company has financing transactions with affiliates and The Bank of Nova Scotia, loans with The Bank of Nova Scotia, and other arrangements with The Bank of Nova Scotia.
-For further information, refer to the Collateralized Financing Transactions (Note 5), Credit Facilities (Note 6), and Subordinated Borrowings (Note 7) notes herein.
+For further information, refer to the Collateralized Financing Transactions (Note 5), Credit Facilities (Note 6), Subordinated Borrowings (Note 7), and Employee Benefit and Incentive Plans (Note 8) notes herein.
+The related party balances with affiliates are typically settled quarterly.